Home » Course Review

 Rakozy's personal favorite is the signature hole, No. 12, a par 3 (230 yards from the back tees, 101 from the forward).
 Stony ridges and boulders surround this hole and serve as a backdrop for your target on the green.

-No. 18 at Talking Rock RanchThis Arizona high-country, par-72 course (7,350 yards from the back tees, 5,105 yards from the forward) is on a site about 14 miles north of the town of Prescott and about 120 miles from Phoenix.
+This Arizona high-country, par-72 course (7,350 yards from the back tees, 5,105 yards from the forward) is on a site about 14 miles north of the town of Prescott and about 120 miles from Phoenix.
 It's an area known as Williamson Valley where there is still a wide-open rural feeling.

 Although there is no walk-on traffic from the public here, Jim Leisenring, the director of golf, does allow reciprocal play from some other private clubs.
 Groups of from 12 to 24 can also arrange golf outings in an effort to get to know the property, he says.

-Hassayampa Country Club brings history back to life
+Hassayampa Country Club

-Since 1919, folks have been playing golf at Hassayampa, although at first they only had six holes and players went around three times to get in their 18-hole rounds.
+Since 1919, folks have been playing golf at Hassayampa C.C., although at first they only had six holes and players went around three times to get in their 18-hole rounds.
 In 1969, the club was forced to close; in the 1990s, Desert Troon bought the property along with another 547 acres and developed it with housing and a golf course designed by Tom Weiskopf.

-Bloody Basin at HassayampaThis great mountain-style course starts out high above the town and offers sweeping views of local hills and dales.
+This great mountain-style course starts out high above the town and offers sweeping views of local hills and dales.
 Lots of wonderful holes here including the par-5 No. 5, the infamous "Bloody Basin."
 You tee off from a knoll down to the first landing area which would be fairly generous if it were not for a big rock outcropping smack dab in the center.
 Your second shot has to cross a side swath of wetlands, and then you're shooting back uphill toward an elevated green well-protected by bunkers.
 Back-to-back par-3s on the back 9 Nos.
 16 and 17 require lofting your ball across canyons to greens tucked into hillsides.

-Farther to the East
+Farther to the east